zeeshank1/java8-key-concepts/README.md

-no# Java 8 Key Concepts
+# Java 8 Key Concepts

 This repository contains a collection of key concepts and examples related to Java 8.
 It serves as a quick reference and practice resource for anyone looking to brush up on Java 8 features.